 - The age of the construction

-Normally the expected life of a building in Costa Rica is only between 50 and 60 years and for this reason any building older than 50 years have a very high depreciation.
+Normally the expected life of a building in Costa Rica is only between 50 and 60 years and for this reason, any building older than 50 years has very high depreciation.

 The appraiser also takes into account other valuable details on the property, such as: